 The state of Alabama does not require LLCs to have an operating agreement.
 Regardless of this fact, completing one is highly recommended for improving the organization of the company.

-While not a requirement for all LLCs, those that intend to open a business bank account, apply for a loan, or acquire specific business licenses will need to receive an EIN (Employer Identification Number) from the IRS.
-Applications must be made after the LLC filing has been approved (search the state’s entity database to check for approval).
-An EIN can be obtained online or by mail.
+While not a requirement for all LLCs, those that intend to open a business bank account, apply for a loan, or acquire certain business licenses will need to apply for an EIN (Employer Identification Number).
+Applications must be made after the LLC filing (Step 2) has been approved (search the state’s entity database to check for approval).
+An EIN can be obtained from the IRS online or by mail.

 - Mail: Complete Form SS-4 (see mailing information).